 c/o Andrew Lu, Staff Photographer

-“It gives student organizations the chance to raise money because it’s really hard for student affinity groups to get money from the school, unlike a lot of other student organizations on campus,” Lee said.
-“A lot of the things that student affinity groups do are considered ‘socializing,’ and it’s community building, so it’s not legitimate enough to request funds from the school…so then this is a good fundraising opportunity for the student groups.”
+“It’s really hard for student affinity groups to get money from the school, unlike a lot of other student organizations on campus,” Lee said.
+“A lot of the things that student affinity groups do are considered ‘socializing’ and it’s community building, so it’s not legitimate enough to request funds from the school…so then [this market] is a good fundraising opportunity for the student groups.”

-“I’m very happy that we’re here,” Velez said.
-“Our club has been kind of quiet, and we sort of are coming out, rising from our ashes.
+“I’m very happy that we’re here,” Pinoy Leader Annika Velez ’22 said.
+“Our club has been quiet and we are coming out, rising from our ashes.
 Lumpia is, for American Filipinos as well, a food that…everyone knows.”

-Unlike other groups that sold food or held activities, the Asian American Studies Working Group advocated for the creation of an Asian American Studies program at the University.
-Since 2019, there has been a course cluster for Asian American Studies in WesMaps, but no major or minor program currently exists.
-To bolster community between Asian and Asian-American students, the group handed out zines tracking Asian American Studies activism at the University from the late 1970s through 2007.
+Unlike other groups that sold food or held activities, the Asian American Studies Working Group advocated for an Asian American Studies program at the University.
+Since 2019, there has been a course cluster for Asian American Studies in WesMaps, but no major nor minor program currently exists.
+To bolster community between Asian and Asian-American students and raise awareness for their cause, the group handed out zines tracking Asian American Studies activism at the University from the late 1970s through 2007.

-“We’re kind of just starting this group and we’re building off of legacy and decades of activism that already existed,” Emily Chen ’23, who tabled for the Asian American Studies Working Group, said.
+“We’re just starting this group, and we’re building off of legacy and decades of activism that already existed,” Asian American Studies Working Group Tabler Emily Chen ’23 said.

-The RC offered a number of items at its table, such as shaved ice and activist pins celebrating Asian pride.
-Additionally, the RC hosted a Person of Color Ice Cream Social event across the street at 167 High St., offering free ice cream to students of color.
-Through these two events, the RC furthered its goal of supporting students of all backgrounds.
+Despite not representing a specific cultural or student group, the RC contributed to the Pan-Asian Market by offering several items at its table, such as shaved ice and activist pins celebrating Asian pride.
+Additionally, the RC hosted a Person of Color Ice Cream Social event across the street at 167 High St. that same day, providing free ice cream to students of color.
+The RC furthered its goal of supporting students of all backgrounds through these events.

 “We have concrete and specific ways for students to enter a specific culture,” Huang said.
 “It is hard to express and involve more people considering the big topics out there, but this is just a relaxing way [to do so].
 Sharing your cultural senses in a multisensory way—taste, voice, sounds—and how those things, those dimensions, reintroduce each other and harmonize with each other.
 I think it’s a really beautiful event.”

-“It’s really fun to perform,” Quentin Tan ’22, who performed in a band at the open mic, said.
-“We knew this was a thing and it’s really nice getting in front of an Asian audience, because otherwise you might not know whether the audience gets it…it’s nice having that familiarity.”
+“It’s really fun to perform,” Performer Quentin Tan ’22 said.
+“We knew this was a thing, and it’s really nice getting in front of an Asian audience, because otherwise you might not know whether the audience gets it…it’s nice having that familiarity.”

 “Going into next year, I want to keep up this communication with other clubs and collaborate more, even outside of the month of April,” Jackson wrote.
 “I am so proud of all the work that the board members have put in and I am looking forward to continuing working with such fun, positive, and energetic energy.”

-Overall, many Asian and Asian-American students and student organizers were glad to see the market bring the Asian community on campus together, particularly within the wider month of programming.
+Despite the room for improvement, many Asian and Asian-American students and student organizers were elated to see that the Pan-Asian Market brought the Asian community on campus together, noting that it provides a platform above all else.

 “I’m really glad that we decided to have a full month, move it forward towards April, just because I feel like although we’re not a big part of campus, the Asian community here is very lively and robust, and I’m just glad that seeing everyone so passionate and so many people attend here puts a smile on my face,” Andrew Cao ’23, a member of the AASC Outreach Subcommittee, said.
 “It’s just nice to see my culture celebrated.”